 Recovering Haitian Revolutionary Print Culture

-I am in the early stages of a project to use newspaper reprints to reconstruct an archive of newspapers published in St. Domingue during the Haitian Revolution.
+I am in working on a project that uses U.S. newspaper reprints to reconstruct an archive of newspapers published in St. Domingue during the Haitian Revolution.

 Mapping eighteenth-century newspapers.